flarcher/log_access_reader/README.md

 program would not be able to consider times before midnight from the next day.
 Likewise, the timezone offset should be provided.
 If any time scope is missing, it would lead to wrong results.
 So we should make sure that the time is fully defined.
 It could be done when checking for the input date-time pattern.
+* Bring more robustness about inputs not coming in the chronological order?
 * Makes possible to save/restore statistics so that a next start can retrieve the stats of a previous run.
+* Have some persistence for gathered metrics
+* Rewrite this application in the *Rust language* in order to get better performance
 * Build a lightweight HTTP API so that client programs can easily access the metrics.
 The HTTP API will need to support some real-time feature (like with HTTP-Streaming or Web-Socket) in order to notify alerts.
 * Create some Web-based interface that consumes the HTTP API for a better user experience